 Freelancing doesn’t suit every job, but for those of you who work digitally it can be the perfect option.
 Whether you choose to work from the comfort of your home, or the little bar on the corner that serves brilliant tapas (although you’re just there for the wifi, aren’t you?) working in Spain is a brilliant choice!

 Becoming A Business Owner in Mallorca #

 No matter where you choose to start your business, it’s a brave decision that is not without risks!
 However, if the risks pay off then you could have a dream job in a dream location, and that is certainly worth it!

 Spain relies on tourism for many things, and so a bar or restaurant is often the first thought that springs to people’s minds.
-The growth of all-inclusive holidays has killed off many businesses over the last few years, however Spanish governments are trying to reduce the number of all-inclusive hotels in different areas, and encourage tourists to experience local life!
+The growth of all-inclusive holidays killed off many businesses over the last few years; however, the effects of the pandemic on tourism and the Spanish governments are trying to reduce the number of all-inclusive hotels in different areas and encourage tourists to experience local life!

 Marketing and social media are also essential when establishing yourself.
 A poor online presence will mean that you sit under the radar; if people can’t instagram their food and tag your restaurant in their post- do you even exist?!
 The importance of being online is essential, and it also opens up a wealth of international clients.
 Maybe they will see your product or business premises and place and order or pay you a visit!
 As with any job, networking is the magic word!

 Costs of Leasing #

 The cost of leasing property, and hiring staff must also be factored in.
 Spain recently raised their minimum wage, meaning that employees on 12-months contracts must earn a minimum of 1,050 € per month.
 The law stipulates that no employee can work over nine hours in row, and they must have a minimum of twelve hours rest between working days.